 How to 3D Print?
 The Beginner’s Guide to 3D Printing

 As a result of such growth, both hobbyists and businesses can benefit from the technology.
-Although this sector is new to the market, let me help you learn what 3D printing is and why you should use this new modern tool.
+Although this sector is new to the Market, I’d like to help you understand what 3D printing is and why it’s a valuable tool to use.

 Essential Components of a 3D Printer